-Corporate records are those records a U.S. corporation needs to keep in order to show that it is functioning in the manner required by the Internal Revenue Service and the laws of the state in which the business is incorporated (formed as a corporate business entity).
+Corporate records are those records a U.S. corporation needs to keep to show that it is functioning in the manner required by the Internal Revenue Service and the laws of the state in which the business is incorporated (formed as a corporate business entity).

-Some corporations have a corporate records "book" which includes all the required documents.
+Some corporations have a corporate records "book," which includes all the required documents.
 In other cases, the corporate records are kept online or in a file cabinet.
 The records should be in one place and available if the Internal Revenue Service audits your corporation.

 You can also keep your corporate records "in the cloud," but these records may include confidential information and proprietary processes, so be sure your server is secure.
 Susan Ward, Small Business-Canada Expert, has a great article about document management that may help you with this project.